 Inside Passage, Alaska

-In the late-summer of 2006, Becky (my wife) and I booked a cruise to explore and enjoy the “Inside Passage” to southeast Alaska.
+In the late-summer of 2006 and 2025, Becky (my wife) and I booked a cruise to explore and enjoy the “Inside Passage” to southeast Alaska.
 The “Inside Passage” is the cruise to see forest-covered islands, tidewater glaciers, and ice-scoured fjords.
 With the exceptions of Haines, Skagway, and Hyder, you cannot reach this Alexander Archipelago by road.
-We took the “Golden Princess” red route from Seattle, Washington.
+We took the “Golden Princess” red route from Seattle, Washington in 2006, (pictured below) and the “Radiance of the Sea”, blue route from Vancouver in 2025, (pictured below that) .

 Southeast Alaska (the Inside Passage), and coastal British Columbia are primarily made up of accreted terranes, (the Alexander, Wrangellia, Chugach, and Yakutat).
 In the diagram below, an oceanic island or continental fragment (incoming terrane) approaches a subduction zone, where it will eventually attach (accrete) to the edge of the continent.
 An active volcanic arc develops on crust of an older accreted terrane.
 Extinct volcanic arcs on still-older accreted terranes reflect the positions of earlier subduction zones.
 Suture zones mark the boundaries between different terranes.
 Remnants of the Taku and Yukon-Tanana terranes, whose origins are closer to the continental edge of North America, were smashed up and joined to North America on the inland side of these later arriving rock packages.
 The mainland Coast Range is made of massive amounts of hard crystalline igneous rock of the Coast Plutonic Complex, (imaged below).